saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ### <a name="s3.7"></a> Recommendation 3.7: Usage of whitespace for code separation

   Note: this rule corresponds to the case when symbols are located on the same line.
-In some cases there could be a line break instead of a space, but these logic is described in other rules.
+In some cases there could be a line break instead of a space, but this logic is described in other rules.

   1. Any keywords (like 'if', 'when', 'for', e.t.c) should be separated with a single whitespace from the opening parenthesis.
      Only exceptions is 'constructor' keyword.
 It should not be separated from a parenthesis.